Hurricane Matthew less intense, still a threat

 Florida left drenched

-• Florida coped with the rising water, rain and strong winds as meteorologists said the storm surge had been measured at more than 4 feet in some areas.
+• Florida struggled with the rising water, rain and strong winds as meteorologists said the storm surge had been measured at more than 4 feet in some areas.

 • Jacksonville was not battered as heavily as initially feared.
 But several communities nearby received extensive damage with water surging down some streets, and massive trees toppled over.
 The Jacksonville Beach Pier washed away Friday morning, according to CNN affiliate WFOX/WJAX.